ivanradanov/rodinia/others/rng/README.txt

 [4.3] d_randn

-An implementation of the Normal (Gaussian) RNG using the Box-Muller transformation of the uniformation distribution in rng.cu as a device function.
+An implementation of the Normal (Gaussian) RNG using the Box-Muller transformation of the uniform distribution in rng.cu as a device function.
 Its inputs are the GPU seed array and the index to the specific seed to work with.
 Its output is a float representing a normally generated random number.
 For more information on the Box-Muller transformation, check out the Wikipedia article on it: http://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform